-Projects we support include; Achieve clubs and Get Started with Product Design with The Prince’s Trust, Centennial Wings and Gliding to Solo in collaboration with the Air League and the RAF Cadets and Connecting STEM Teachers with the Royal Academy of Engineering.
+Projects we support include: The Get Started in Coding programme with The Prince’s Trust; Soaring to Success and Gliding to Solo in collaboration with The Air League; the Project Altitude and Falcon 2 programmes with the Royal Aeronautical Society and Connecting STEM Teachers with the Royal Academy of Engineering.

 Our heroes: veterans and their families

 We are committed to making sure that our armed forces personnel continue to have support after their service is done, by helping veterans and their families thrive post-service.

 There are an estimated 2.4 million UK armed forces veterans in Great Britain and, according to the Open University, up to one in five veterans are discharged due to disability.
 We address veteran and family workforce transition needs in the UK through programmes that target disabled veterans, help with the transition to civilian life and an emergency fund for veterans and their families.

 The Disabled Veterans’ Scholarships Fund (DVSF), delivered by The Open University and co-funded by Boeing, provides a free OU education and disability and careers support service tailored to fully support disabled veterans, injured in or due to service, as they transition to civilian life.
 We also work with The Air League in collaboration with Aerobility, providing flying lessons in specially modified aircraft to accommodate wheelchairs and power-chairs used by wounded veterans.
 Our partnership with SSAFA uses the Boeing Emergency Fund for urgent financial support for veterans and a mentoring scheme for those leaving the military.